 The More Populous We Become, the More Humans Affect the Environment

 Earth’s complex natural systems sustain all life.
-Biodiverse terrestrial, freshwater, and marine ecosystems also enhance human livelihoods and well-being.
+Biodiverse terrestrial, freshwater, and marine ecosystems also support human livelihoods and well-being.

 When human numbers were small, our impact on the environment was local.
-However, as the global population has grown and technologies have evolved, pressure on nature has increased.
-Human activities are driving large scale changes through land and sea use; the hunting and harvesting of organisms; pollution; and invasive species introductions [1].
+However, as the global population has expanded and technologies have evolved, pressure on nature has increased.
+Growing populations have converted forests and wetlands into farms and settlements.
+Human activities are driving large scale changes in terrestrial and aquatic environments through pollution, water withdrawals, the hunting and harvesting of organisms, and the movement of invasive species around the globe [1].
 The sustained overuse of natural resources has caused unprecedented levels of environmental destruction, including the loss of ecosystems and biodiversity [2].

-One overarching result of this overreach is climate change.
-Greenhouse gases emitted from land use and the escalating use of fossil fuels are elevating Earth’s temperature faster than at any point since the dawn of civilization [3].
+One overarching result of human overreach is climate change.
+Greenhouse gases emitted from land use, industry, and the escalating use of fossil fuels are elevating Earth’s temperature faster than at any point since the dawn of civilization [3].
 This warming is altering Earth’s capacity to supply food and fresh water and to sustain human health and well-being [4].
 Climate impacts such as weather extremes and wildfires are hitting harder and sooner than scientists anticipated even 10 years ago [4].

-With the global population projected to grow substantially through the end of the century [5], humanity’s footprint on the environment is likely to increase.
-If patterns of energy use, transportation, agriculture, and other land use do not change, ecosystem degradation and climate change threaten human prospects.
-Limiting the impacts of climate change requires a global shift toward renewable energy sources, sustainable land use practices, and responsible consumption patterns [6].
-Underlying this shift is the need to stabilize human populations by ensuring that family planning information and services are available to all who desire them.
+While the global population is projected to grow substantially over coming decades, ecosystem degradation and climate change threaten human prospects.
+Limiting the impacts requires shrinking humanity’s environmental footprint with a global shift toward renewable energy sources, sustainable land use practices, and responsible consumption patterns.
+Underlying this shift is the need to account for human populations responsibly by ensuring that family planning information and services are available to all who desire them.

 Humanity’s Environmental Footprint